ArthurHeitmann/markdownForReddit/README.md

 ### Bundling

-Generates the `markdown-for-reddit.js` file and puts it into the .
+Generates the `markdown-for-reddit.js` file and puts it into the `./bundled` folder.

 ```shell script
 npm install